koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-01-18: batman

+The boyhood fantasy of the future being a road to a strong, trained, and archetypal self – samurai, firefighter, astronaut – suddenly seems empty.
+This notion can still be held, but what then is behind it?
+In an entropic universe, Batman is a fool, struggling to preserve a corrupted city doomed regardless of the extent of his service to it.
+Gotham itself is a nebulous entity, as clearly defined as a lake or an ocean.
+Old residents will move out, while new ones move in, and everyone in its borders is certain to die.
+Its government will collapse, and it will decay like every city that came before it.
+His work, and all of ours, amounts to protecting a sand castle from the tide.

+People shrivel at the thought that they suffer for reasons other than their stated altruistic motivations.
+People shrivel at the thought that most people are miserable most of the time, and they refuse to accept it.
+Have you been to Chili's at 7:00pm on a Friday?
+Have you gazed upon disconsolate face of your waitress as you place your order for ice water, shaken not stirred?
+Does it occur to you that most people live at a level of degredation even lower than hers?
+It is obvious Batman is a child of privillege – when he acts on Gotham's behalf to avert its countless painless death sentences.
+The mob can only exist because something tempts people to buy their drugs.
+Every villain can rightly laugh at Bruce Wayne, trying to flush every niche of its vermin so something worse can come and fill it.

+Realizing this only makes the yearning to fearlessly serve a high ordeal stronger.
+I think meaning is like an air guitar.
+It is real for the moments when you are strumming it, giving emptiness a shape, implying the existence of the transcendental, but once the music stops, you notice your hands are empty.
+Sam Harris is a charlatan and a pedant, intent on drying life of its magic with no replacement potion in hand.
+Except a subscription-based meditation app and a podcast and magic mushrooms.

+Some people say the search for meaning is what they find meaningful.
+Yet meaning is no more than a concept, and once you realize there is nothing outside of that, it all goes silent.
+I think they killed God, and gave us Sam Harris as a replacement bridgehead to the realms beyond, and this has turned out to be a really bad idea.

 2023-01-14: centers

 And then I saw it, right before my eyes, inside my heart, the truth; its message reverberating through my every bone and cell.
 At the lowest level, I was a structure made possible by a kind of energy transfer that required complicated machinery to run.
 In every microcosom that ran this program, there lied an instruction set – the same one.
 At the levels above that I was organs and tissue, all following a program laid out by that original design.
 In that specification was a management software that could handle complex ambiguity and novel stimuli on a time scale faster than the low level machinery itself could account for.
 A side effect of this program was awareness of *being* a program.
 Reality, the force modifying symbols on the grandest tape of all, kept on moving, supplying this program with the state transformations it needed to produce this awareness.